Druckansicht der Internetadresse:

 The module handbook linguistics provides an overview over all modules relevant to the "literature focus," including descriptions of their content and learning objectives, as well as information of how credits will be earned.
 (Seminars and lectures, which can be used in different modules, vary each semester.
 You can find them in the "Kommentiertes Vorlesungsverzeichnis," see: News).

-Examination Regulations (Excerpt)Hide
+Examination Regulations (Basics)Hide

 The following examination forms and their grades count toward final grade:

-Written examination (module C4; 4 hours), topics to be agreed on with chosen examiner.
+Written examination (module C4; 4 hours), topic to be agreed on with chosen examiner*.
 Students should begin collecting ideas for topics from early in their MA studies, and discuss these with their chosen examiner.

 Master thesis (module E2; 6 months), topic to be agreed on with chosen supervisor.
 Here, too, students should begin collecting ideas for a topic from early in their MA studies, and discuss these with their chosen supervisor.